 We consider the competition for the CyberKnife and TomoTherapy platforms to be existing radiation therapy systems, primarily using C-arm linacs, which are sold by large, well-capitalized companies with significantly greater market share and resources than we have.
 Several of these competitors are also able to leverage their fixed sales, service and other costs over multiple products or product lines.
-In particular, we compete with a number of existing radiation therapy equipment companies, including Varian Medical Systems, Inc. ("Varian"), which was recently acquired by Siemens Healthineers, Elekta AB ("Elekta"), ViewRay, Inc., RefleXion Medical and Zap Medical.
+In particular, we compete with a number of existing radiation therapy equipment companies, including Varian, a Siemens Healthineers company, Elekta AB ("Elekta"), ViewRay, Inc., RefleXion Medical Inc. and Zap Surgical Systems.
 Varian has been the leader in the external beam radiation therapy market for many years and has the majority market share for radiation therapy systems worldwide.
 In general, because of aging demographics and attractive market factors in oncology, we believe that new competitors will enter the radiosurgery and radiation therapy markets in the years ahead.
-For example, Varian announced in 2012 a line of C-arm gantries, called the Edge systems, which Varian claims are specifically designed for radiosurgery to compete with our CyberKnife platform.
 In addition, some manufacturers of conventional linac based radiation therapy systems, including Varian and Elekta, have products that can be used in combination with body and/or head frames and image guidance systems to perform both radiosurgical and radiotherapy procedures.
-In May 2017, Varian launched a radiation therapy product called Halcyon, which they have positioned against our TomoTherapy platform.
+In May 2017, Varian launched a radiation therapy product called Halcyon which they have positioned against our TomoTherapy platform.
 Additionally, in September 2019, Varian introduced a related device called Ethos, designed to allow on-couch adaptation and treatment monitoring.